dsrestiv/mcp-youtube-transcribe-private/README.md

 Run Gemini CLI and press ctrl+t

-You should see `youtube-transcriber` listed as an available tool.
+You should see `TubeScribe` listed as an available tool.

 ### MCP Client Example